Gospel: Mark 7:31-37

 Jesus freed the man from more than a physical ailment.
 He restored the man's moral character and social contacts.
 Jews in the time of Jesus assumed physical ailments (like the one the man suffered from) were the result of sin, either personal or ancestral.
 Such an ailment reflected moral deficiencies.
 It also placed barriers between the man and a normal social life.
 (Indeed, some of his family members might have been ashamed of his condition and sought to hide him.)
 Despite the action of the crowd to deliver the man to Jesus, the man still would have been "different," counted among the outcasts and sinners.

 We must not overlook whose voice, whose command, healed the man.
-The man responded to Jesus' word: "Be opened!"
+The man responded to Jesus' words: "Be opened!"
 The man heard and felt Jesus.
 His power healed the man.
 Now, the man could hear the truth.
 And he could clearly speak the truth.
 Mark inferred that the man was freed from his demons and rose to proclaim faith.
 How much clearer can one speak?

 36 HE commanded them that they might (not) speak to anyone (about the healing).
 But, the more he was commanding them, the more excessively they themselves were announcing (the healing).
 37 They were astonished beyond measure, saying, "He has done everything well, even the deaf he makes to hear and the speech impaired to speak."